Register to get access to free programming courses with interactive exercises

 exports.copy = copyScss;

-You can make copying files even easier.
-Suppose the SASS files are in completely different directories, and we want to put them together into one.
-You need to go through all available directories, check if there is a file with the scss/sass extension, and copy it.
-This uses a special construction ** that which is aimed at going through directories.
+You can make copying files even better.
+Suppose the SASS files are in different places, and we want to merge them into one.
+You have to go through all the available directories, see if there is a file with the extension scss/sass, and copy it.
+It uses a ** construction designed to iterate through directories.
 For example, you can modify the code as follows:

 const { src, dest } = require('gulp');